Article III: Academic Conduct

 Regardless of where the test or examination is taken, the student is responsible for obtaining any changes or corrections.
 Instructors are not under obligation to search out students to provide this information.
 Furthermore, the exam must be handed in at the time requested.

 In recognition of the responsibilities of the Honor Program, a student, when submitting a test or paper, shall note “the work is mine unless otherwise cited” shall sign their full name in signature.
-If a student neglects to do this, the instructor must notify the student and allow an opportunity for signing the paper.
-Moreover, work is not to be considered as graded until the signature appears.
 The lack of a pledge does not exempt any work from the Honor Code.
 For electronically submitted assignments, each instructor may determine how their students will recognize the pledge.

 Honor Code Article V